Wednesday, March 7, 2018

 The Ruddock Mansion

-In pioneer times, the extravagant 3-story Queen Anne-style mansion3 was the showpiece of the entire Azusa Valley (as the Eastern San Gabriel Valley was called back then).5 According to Covina historian Barbara Ann Hall, Mountain View...
+In pioneer times, the extravagant 3-story Queen Anne-style mansion1 was the showpiece of the entire Azusa Valley (as the Eastern San Gabriel Valley was called back then).6 According to Covina historian Barbara Ann Hall, Mountain View...

-...had 11 bedrooms, 5 bathrooms, and 7 fireplaces of Belgian tile and rosewood.
+...had 11 7 bedrooms, 5 4 bathrooms, and 7 8 fireplaces of Belgian tile and rosewood.
 A stained-glass window looked down upon the staircase.
 There were stained-glass chandeliers in the ballroom.
 Surrounding the mansion were stables, a carriage house, a bunkhouse, servants' quarters, and a caretaker's cottage.
-The 800-foot drive was lined with palm trees and roses.3
+The 800-foot 650-foot drive was lined with palm trees and roses.1

-In 1910, Mountain View was sold to Conrad C. Kohlmeier,6 and through his son, William, portions of the former Ruddock lands stayed in the Kohlmeier family into the 1930s.
+In 1910, Mountain View was sold to Conrad C. Kohlmeier,7 and through his son, William, portions of the former Ruddock lands stayed in the Kohlmeier family into the 1940s.

 Ironically, for all its local fame in bygone days, few photographic images of Mountain View were known to have survived.
 Recently, however, I made the acquaintance of Mary Elarton Kidd–whose great aunt was one of the last residents of Mountain View–and she has shared with me many photos of the ranch which have never before been seen by the public.